 “Don’t let anyone move my stuff,” I said.

 David’s wife had shown up and offered to sit in my spot until I got back.
 By now the place was filling up, and people have been known to move stuff.
 It’s a competitive town.

 When I got back with the wine, a friend from the singles’ club was sitting two seats away from my spot.

 Dorothy is a petite little thing.
 She likes to dance and shows up alone at most venues.
 She even wore her original Beatles shoes that she got when she was twelve when the Beatles tribute band played.

 “Do you want some wine?”
 I asked.

-Just then the stuck-in-traffic friend walked up, and now I had two buddies to sit with.
+Just then the stuck-in-traffic friend walked up, and then I had two buddies to sit with.
 It was a good thing, because the band was about to start.

-The band members came out in full costume, including long-haired wigs on the drummer and two guitarists.
+The band members came out in full costume, including long-haired wigs on the two guitarists and drummer.
 Elton wore his white and silver jumpsuit, big glasses, and sparkly platform shoes.
 Elton sat at a grand piano and played while he sang.